Why Home Exercises Matter for Back Pain Relief

 - 3 min read

-Back pain is one of the most common problems people face today—especially for those with long working hours, sedentary lifestyles, or poor posture.
-The good news?
-You can relieve most types of lower and upper back pain with a few safe, effective, physiotherapist-recommended exercises done right at home.
+Back pain is a common issue faced by many individuals, especially those with long work hours, sedentary lifestyles, or poor posture.
+The good news is that most types of lower and upper back pain can be alleviated through a few safe, effective, physiotherapist-recommended exercises that you can do right at home.

 At PrimX360, we believe movement is medicine.
-These simple routines will help improve posture, strengthen your core, relax tight muscles, and reduce pain—all without needing to leave your home.
+These simple routines can help improve posture, strengthen your core, relax tight muscles, and reduce pain—all without needing to leave your home.

 Top 10 Physiotherapist-Approved Exercises for Back Pain Relief

-Here are the most recommended exercises you can do at home for back pain:
+Here are the most recommended exercises you can do at home for back pain relief:

 1. Cat–Camel Stretch